This post may contain affiliate links which help support Girls Can Grill.

-Although it’s white with a foundation of mayonnaise, it’s not sweet like the dressing you put on traditional coleslaw or broccoli salad.
+Although it’s white with a mayonnaise base, it’s not sweet like the dressing you put on traditional coleslaw or broccoli salad.
 It’s more savory with a tangy punch from the vinegar and a subtle heat from the horseradish and cayenne.

-It also has coarse-ground black pepper that stands out in contrast to the white sauce.
-That adds pops of peppery notes that complements barbecue really well.
+It also has coarse-ground black pepper that stands out in contrast to the white tangy sauce.
+That adds pops of peppery notes that complement barbecue really well.